mtwg/memoryhole-ansible/Readme.md

 ``app/custom/includes/language/en_us.lang.php``

 You will need to populate these manually for your particular legal team and then blow out the application cache.
-It's easiest to edit these lists before you deploy.
+It's easiest to edit these lists before you cities/<CITY KEY>/.

 Yes in today's world we would have folks be able to customize this themselves, but for now this is our best option.